-15 Moroccan Kids Gang Rape Donkey, Contract Rabies
+15 Moroccan Kids Gang-Rape Donkey, Contract Rabies

 Some families have opted to seek outside help to avoid the same humiliation, which has led local police to believe that the number of infected is actually much higher.
 Because of this, local officials are searching for other teens who may have also “admired” the donkey.

 Parents of the other kids in the village are now taking precautionary measures and getting their kids vaccinated just to be safe.
-Rabies is a usually fatal disease that causes inflammation and swelling in the brain, according to The Center For Disease Control.
+Rabies is a usually fatal disease that causes inflammation and swelling in the brain, according to the Centers for Disease Control and Prevention.
 However, it’s highly treatable if caught in the early stages.
 Once the disease progresses to the point where symptoms — which include fever, headaches, and paralysis — surface, the infected usually die within days.

 "@Austynzogs: At least 15 boys, aged seven to 15, have contracted rabies after gang-raping a donkey in Morocco pic.twitter.com/u9a7WMxlNB